dialog-semiconductor/BLE_SDK6_examples/1wire_example/Readme.md

 This SDK6 DA14585 example provides a implementation of a 1-Wire driver with three DS18B20 sensors (editing the MAX_NO_SENSORS value in the one_wire.h file will allow more sensors to be connected).
-The 1-Wire commands and sensordata are added in BLE characteristics to be controlled or read from a smartphone application (i.e. lightblue for iOS).
+The 1-Wire commands and sensordata are added in BLE characteristics to be controlled or read from a smartphone application (i.e. Lightblue for iOS or BLE Scanner for Android).
+More information on the DS18B20 can be found in the [datasheet](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf).

 ## HW and SW configuration